IVSoftware/screenshots-00/README.md

 # Screenshot loop

-There are many, many ways to go about this so this is just how I do this kind of thing in my own app.
+There are many, many ways to go about this but when I want to do this kind of thing in my own app I find that implementing [ICommand](https://learn.microsoft.com/en-us/dotnet/api/system.windows.input.icommand?view=net-8.0#definition) in the screenshot/service provider is a decent way of going about it.
+The `ICommand.Execute(context)` method is _not_ going to be awaitable, but the context argument that passed into it can be.
+You can [browse the full example]() but basically the screenshot server will do what you ask it to do and release your context when it's done.

 Let's say that at the heart of this we have a `ScreenshotProviderForm` and to demonstrate we'll make a periodic timer to update elapsed time.
 Clicking on `ScreenshotProviderForm` a.k.a. "child form" starts and stops the timer.
 If you [Control + click] it captures a screenshot of itself, saves it to a file, and opens the default editor (e.g. MS Paint) and _does not return from the async method _until MS Paint closes_.
 Nevertheless, while Paint remains open, the timer continues to run and you can even take another screenshot which will open in a new instance of paint and won't return until _that_ instance of paint closes.

 ___

-Now, since it's a "provider" of something, we need an interface, and here is where I feel that a decent way of doing this is to implement [ICommand](https://learn.microsoft.com/en-us/dotnet/api/system.windows.input.icommand?view=net-8.0#definition).
-ICommand.Execute(context) is not going to be awaitable, but we'll make is that the context argument that we pass _is_.
-You can [browse the full example]() but basically the screenshot server will do what you ask it to do and release your context when it's done.

 **Server**
 ```
 public async void Execute(object? o)
 {